zlataovce/plshelp/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Modify the domain in the `config.uni` file to your own domain.
+Modify the domain in the `config.ini` file to your own domain.
 ```
 [FLASK]
 Domain: https://plshelp.mkdev.ml #Your domain here